 If your website isn’t optimized for mobile friendliness, it’ll be very tough to reach the top ranks of Google.
 It’ll also be really hard to satisfy your visitors.
 Those two are always linked intimately when it comes to webshop SEO

 So, we’re going to explain to you how to make your webshop both inviting and user-friendly for all visitors:

 - Page speed: Most online mobile shoppers are going to leave again if your front page doesn’t load in less than 5 seconds.
 Improving your page speed is a technical effort.
 You have to optimize the code, optimize images and make sure you keep redirects to a minimum.
 Try testing your website using PageSpeed Insights.

-- User friendliness, user friendliness and – you guessed it – user friendliness.
+- User-friendliness, user-friendliness, and – you guessed it – user-friendliness.
 Design your webshop so it matches all types of users.
-All age groups use mobile devices by now.
-So you have to make sure that text is big enough and visible enough for all grades of vision.
+All age groups use mobile devices now.
+So you have to make sure that the text is big enough and visible enough for all grades of vision.
 You also have to think about designing for “fat fingers” – nobody should have a disappointing user experience because they accidentally pressed the wrong button because it’s too close to another.

 You can read more about this in our guide to Core Web Vitals.